owkin/FLamby/README.md

 ## Overview
 FLamby is a benchmark for cross-silo Federated Learning with natural partitioning.
-It spans multiple data modalities and should allow easy interfacing with most Federated-Learning frameworks (FedML, ...).
+It spans multiple data modalities and should allow easy interfacing with most Federated-Learning frameworks (FedML, Fed-BioMed, ...).
 It contains implementations of different standard strategies.

 The FLamby package contains: